-The capability to extend the default behavior of Common Data Service depends on detecting when events occur on the server.
+The capability to extend the default behavior of Microsoft Dataverse depends on detecting when events occur on the server.
 The Event Framework provides the capability to register custom code to be run in response to specific events.

 All capabilities to extend the default behavior of the platform depend on the event framework.
 When you configure a workflow to respond to an event using the workflow designer without writing code, that event is provided by the event framework.

-As a developer, you will use the Plug-in registration tool to configure plug-ins, Azure integrations, virtual entity data providers, and Web Hooks to respond to events that are provided by the event framework.
+As a developer, you will use the Plug-in Registration tool to configure plug-ins, Azure integrations, virtual table data providers, and Webhooks to respond to events that are provided by the event framework.
 When events occur and an extension is registered to respond to them, contextual information about the data involved in the operation is passed to the extension.
-Depending on how the registration for the event is configured, the extension can modify the data passed into it, intiate some automated process to be applied immediately, or define that an action is added to a queue to be performed later.
+Depending on how the registration for the event is configured, the extension can modify the data passed into it, initiate some automated process to be applied immediately, or define that an action is added to a queue to be performed later.

 To leverage the event framework for your custom extensions you must understand:

 - What kind of data is available to your custom extension when the event occurs

 As described in Use messages with the Organization service, data operations in the Dataverse platform are based on messages and every message has a name.
 There are

 Disassociate messages that cover the basic data operations that happen with tables.
 There are also specialized messages for more complex operations, and custom actions add new messages.